 Yes, students will be able to get school-issued Chromebooks to support their remote learning before they are phased into the physical school buildings.
-Parents will be notified when details for Chromebook distribution are determined.
+Chromebook distribution will occur August 31-September 4, 2020.
+See times and locations here.

 A full schedule of how special education students will be phased into each school building will be shared once it is available.
 All special education students will attend school in-person four days a week (Monday, Tuesday, Thursday and Friday).

 Yes.
 We will continue to make meals available to all students, regardless of whether they are in school or learning from home.
-The locations for meal pick-up will be posted on our website when they are determined.
+Click here for times and locations of meal pick up (Monday-Friday).

 Yes, plans for safe kindergarten screening are in the works and families will be notified shortly.